BreezPat/inventory-forecasting-project/README.md

 3. Run `02_forecasting_model.ipynb` to perform demand forecasting
 4. View chart outputs in `visualizations/` folder
 5. Review the executive summary PDF under `reports/`

-📨 Contact
-This project is part of a data analytics portfolio for inventory and supply chain roles.
-For questions or dashboard previews, feel free to reach out via LinkedIn or GitHub.